maromart/SDWAN/Localized_Policies/README.md

 - Lei Tian

 ## Acknowledgment
-This script was tested with 125 Device Templates and 500 devices.
+This script was tested with a Localized Policy attached to 103 Device Templates (descendants).

+You can expand multiple relationships but it is not advisable to do it,  specially when the parent nodes have a large number of descendants.

-The HTML window size is adjusted to display all the information, nevertheless, the navigation experience can be affected and you may apply zoom in/out.
+The HTML window size is adjusted to display all the information, nevertheless, the visualization or navigation experience can be affected and you may apply zoom in/out.